critterandguitari/Organelle_Manual/manual.md

 	aconnect "Q49:0" "Pure Data:0"
 	aconnect "Pure Data:1" "Q49:0"
 	```
 4. We can add another controller to this list.
-The `aconnect` lines speicify controller connections (it is not necessary to edit any other part of this document). `Q49:0` is our MIDI keyboard.
+The `aconnect` lines specify controller connections (it is not necessary to edit any other part of this document). `Q49:0` is our MIDI keyboard.
 Our pad controller, `LPD8:0`, can be added by duplicating the existing `aconnect` lines and writing over `Q49:0`.
 This would give us:

 	```
 	aconnect "Q49:0" "Pure Data:0"